-Cholesterol Levels: Out of all the vegetable oils on the market, flaxseed oil actually has the highest content of omega-3s, which is very important.
-While both forms of cholesterol are necessary in the body, omega-3 is considered the “good” form.
-Omega-3 fatty acid helps to scrape off the bad form of cholesterol (LDL) and helps to increase the healthy balance of cholesterol in your body.
-This means that you don’t have as much plaque buildup on the walls of your arteries and blood vessels, thereby reducing blood pressure, lowering your chances of developing atherosclerosis, and effectively preventing heart attacks and strokes.
+Out of all the vegetable oils on the market, flaxseed oil has the highest content of omega-3s, which is very important.
+While both forms of cholesterol are necessary for the body, omega-3 is considered as the “good” form, called HDL cholesterol.
+Omega-3 fatty acid helps scrape off the bad form of cholesterol, called LDL cholesterol and helps balance the cholesterol in your body.
+This means that you won’t have plaque buildup on the walls of your arteries and blood vessels, thereby helping in reducing blood pressure, lowering your chances of developing atherosclerosis, and effectively preventing heart attacks and strokes.
 In other words, protect your heart with flaxseed oil!
 Flaxseed oil contains fiber, which is also important for maintaining cholesterol levels in the body.

-Digestive Health: The high fiber content of flaxseed means that the digestive system is regulated.
-Fiber helps to bulk up the stool and move it through the digestive tract, thereby preventing constipation, as well as diarrhea, since it absorbs watery stool.
-Furthermore, the lignans are able to help reduce your chances of colon cancer!
-Keeping enough fiber in your diet is important for cholesterol benefits as well.
-There isn’t much fiber in oil, but the seeds themselves are full of it!
+The high fiber content of flaxseed means that the digestive system gets regulated.
+Fiber helps bulk up the stool and move it through the digestive tract, thereby preventing constipation, as well as diarrhea, since it absorbs watery stool.

-Eye Health: Some of the hormones in flaxseed influence the amount of fluid in your eyes, which can be a very annoying condition.
-Dry eyes can be prevented with consistent use of flaxseed oil in the diet.
+The hormones in flaxseed improve the quantity and quality fluid in your eyes, the lack of which can be very annoying.
+Dry eyes can be prevented with the consistent use of flaxseed oil in the diet.
 It can also prevent more serious forms of this condition, such as Sjogren’s syndrome.

-Inflammation: The anti-inflammatory capacity of flaxseed oil means that it can prevent various forms of inflammation in the body, including the natural aches and pains in the joints and muscles, as well as more serious conditions like arthritis and even gout!
-Flaxseed oil is a natural anti-inflammation agent, so make sure to include it in the diet if you suffer from these types of conditions.
+The anti-inflammatory capacity of flaxseed oil means that it can prevent various forms of inflammation in the body, including natural aches and pains in the joints and muscles, as well as more serious conditions like arthritis and even gout!
+Flaxseed oil is a natural anti-inflammatory agent, so make sure to include it in your diet if you suffer from inflammatory conditions.

-Crohn’s Disease: Although we have already covered some of the gastrointestinal benefits of flaxseed oil, Crohn’s disease is a health condition that afflicts people all around the world.
-Flaxseed oil research has shown a positive relationship between the inflammation of the colon and intestinal tract with consumption of this oil.
+Crohn’s disease is a health condition that afflicts people all around the world.
+Research on flaxseed oil has shown a reduction in the inflammation of the colon and intestinal tract with the consumption of this oil.
 This, in turn, helps prevent Crohn’s disease.